sonkashash/Brain-games/README.md

 All games includes simular structure, but different tasks
 + The game welcomes the player
-+ The tasks ask you to answer 3 questions to check the parity of a number
++ In the games you are asked to answer 3 questions.
+Each game has its own task
 + In case of 3 correct answers, the game congratulates the player
 + If you answer incorrectly, the game ends